 However, there is no mechanism for tracking overseas entities owning or controlling Irish assets.
-Foreign investments are not subject to the same level of reporting scrutiny. \mathcal{B}
+Foreign investments are not subject to the same level of reporting scrutiny. \hat{B} requires trusts to disclose cial ownership under its AML mented, as per the EU's 4th IL Directives.